 A ground terminal connected to the frame of the generator has been provided (see Controls and Features for terminal location).
 For remote grounding, connect a length of heavy gauge (12 AWG minimum) copper wire between the generator ground terminal and a copper rod driven into the ground.
+We strongly recommend that you consult with a qualified electrician to ensure compliance with local electrical codes.

-Neutral Floating\
+Neutral Floating